 The purpose of this course is to equip students with skills in business and résumé writing, interviewing, oral presentations, and work relationships.
 This course is also designed to better prepare students for performance in COM 301 Professional Communication.
-Prerequisite: COM 101.
+Prerequisite: COM 101 with a grade of C or better.